 The Bookshelf is a primary reason my wife and I moved to Guelph in 1993, when we returned to Canada from Germany and wanted to settle in a smaller city than Toronto — but one that had a great repertory cinema.

-However, at a time when most independent bookstores and cinemas are already struggling to survive, The Bookshelf hardly has the means pay for an elevator and the other renovations needed.
+At a time when most independent bookstores and cinemas are already struggling to survive, The Bookshelf hardly has the means pay for an elevator and the other renovations needed.

 Hence #ElevateGuelph, a project of Friends of The Bookshelf, a group formed to raise the money needed to make this meeting place accessible to all.

 We first met in April, 2019.
 Our goal was to rally the community and augment the investments from The Bookshelf owners the federal government.
 Within a month, I had come up with the project name and logo, which combines Braille for “up” with an arrow to represent the sihouette of The Bookshelf within a green elevator button.

 The campaign raised nearly $100,000 through private donations.
 As of this writing, November 2019, the elevator is in place.